Felix-Pi/-hueStudieBreakTimer/readme.md

 > blink hue lights and show desktop notification

-I tend to forget making breaks, so I created this little script to remember me ever hour to make a break by blinking my lights and showing a little notification.
+I tend to forget making breaks, so I created this little script to remind me ever hour to make a break by blinking my lights and showing a desktop notification.

 ### Prerequisites
 made for MacOS